-Full of protein and fiber, these little guys can cause big trouble for sensitive stomachs.
+Full of protein and fiber, chickpeas, black beans, kidney beans, pinto beans, and lentils can cause big trouble for sensitive stomachs.
 If you soak and cook your own beans or use dry beans in soup or stews, one way to prevent gas is to get rid of the water you soak the beans in (that contains some of the gas-producing enzymes) and fill your pot with fresh water before boiling.

 Regardless of how you cook them, the best way to prevent gas is to start small.
 A serving size is usually half a cup, but you might want to start off with a quarter cup or even less.
 Choose beans with less fiber such as adzuki, black-eyed peas, edamame, and baby lima beans, and eat them with easily digestible foods like rice or quinoa.
 Avoid pairing beans with other foods that cause you digestive upset such as spicy peppers, onions, or dairy products.
 As your body becomes accustomed to eating beans, gradually increase the amount you eat.